Minister for Veterans' Affairs: Scope

-List of veterans' affairs ministers
+List of ministers

+Veterans' affairs

 The portfolio was created by Billy Hughes.
 It was called Minister for Repatriation from the appointment of the first Minister, Edward Millen on 28 September 1917 to deal with ex-soldiers returning from World War I. Stanley Bruce chose not to include a Minister for Repatriation in his ministry (1923–29), but his successor James Scullin restored it, and it has continued ever since, under different names.
 Gough Whitlam changed the portfolio title to Minister for Repatriation and Compensation in 1974; Malcolm Fraser restored it to its original title in 1975, and then changed it to Minister for Veterans' Affairs on 5 October 1976, Peter Durack being the last minister under the old title and the first under the new.

 The following individuals have been appointed as Minister for Veterans' Affairs, or any of its precedent titles: